front-end-intermediate/2-react-Intro/readme.md

 Click on the Add Pirate button to test.

----

-## React Forms

-Using the first input field as an exemplar, Add:
+We'll use the first input field as an example.
+Add:

 - state to store the pirate name,
 - a label with `htmlFor`,
-- an input id that matches the value of htmlFor,
+- an input id that matches the value of `htmlFor`,
 - a value attribute that displays the pirate name
-- an onChange property that runs a function when the user enters information
+- an `onChange` property that calls a function whenever the user enters information

 ```js
 const [pirateName, setPirateName] = React.useState("");